 The benefit to Netflix is how much other content you get for the low entry price: starting at $8.99 / £5.99 / AU$9.99, with more expensive subscriptions available for HD and 4K content, or streaming to multiple devices at once.
 If you want a side of anime alongside your usual helping of action, comedy, or otherwise, Netflix is likely your best bet.

-Best anime on Netflix: Neon Genesis Evangelion, Castlevania, Devilman: Crybaby, Aggretsuko, Ultraman, Little Witch Academia, One-Punch Man, Death Note, Bleach, Blue Exorcist, B: The Beginning
+Best anime on Netflix: Neon Genesis Evangelion, Castlevania, Blood of Zeus, Devilman: Crybaby, Aggretsuko, Little Witch Academia, One-Punch Man, Death Note, Bleach, Blue Exorcist, and (outside the US) Spirited Away, Howl's Moving Castle, My Neighbor Totoro

 - What are the best animated shows on Netflix?